CSUSBIndependentStudy/centos/COUCHDB.md

-Warning: the following process fails to download software securely.
+Warning: the following process does not download software securely.

 ~~~
 yum install wget